loda-lang/loda-lang.github.io/list3.markdown

 * [A162396](https://oeis.org/A162396) ([program](/edit/?oeis=162396)): a(n) = 2*a(n-2) for n > 2; a(1) = 5, a(2) = 2.
 * [A162397](https://oeis.org/A162397) ([program](/edit/?oeis=162397)): a(n) = n * Kronecker(-3, n).
 * [A162436](https://oeis.org/A162436) ([program](/edit/?oeis=162436)): a(n) = 3*a(n-2) for n > 2; a(1) = 1, a(2) = 3.
+* [A162439](https://oeis.org/A162439) ([program](/edit/?oeis=162439)): Write down the binary representation of n.
+Partition the string which is this binary representation by placing a '+' just left of every 1.
+Add the resulting base 2 numbers. a(n) = decimal equivalent of this sum.
 * [A162462](https://oeis.org/A162462) ([program](/edit/?oeis=162462)): Sum of all numbers from n to sigma(n).
 * [A162466](https://oeis.org/A162466) ([program](/edit/?oeis=162466)): a(n) = 12*a(n-2) for n > 2; a(1) = 1, a(2) = 8.
 * [A162483](https://oeis.org/A162483) ([program](/edit/?oeis=162483)): a(n) is the number of perfect matchings of an edge-labeled 2 X (2n+1) Mobius grid graph.